marinuslouw/exegetic-new-site/content/blog/setup-general.md

 ---
-title: "Setup: General"
+title: "R Setup – General"
 date: 2019-01-01T00:00:00+02:00
 draft: true
-tags: ['R', 'Python']
+tags: ['R']
 url: "/blog/setup-general/"
-description: "How to get your system set up for use in our training."
+description: "How to get your system set up for use in our R training."
 ---

 Below are the setup instructions for the various bits of software we use in our training courses.